 We are legally required to:

-You may revoke your authorization at any time in writing.
+You may revoke your authorization at any time in writing, except to the extent that action has already been taken in reliance on that authorization.

 Changes to This Notice